tawi1/DotsTrafficCity/docs/source/animationbaker.rst

 | **Name** : animation name.
-**Unique animation** : unique animation mesh instance pool will be created for this animation.
+**Unique animation** : a unique animation mesh instance pool will be created for this animation.
-	* **Allow duplicate** : is it allowed to take an animation from the pool if it is already used by another character.
+	* **Allow duplicate** : is it allowed to take an animation from the pool if it is already being used by another character.
 	* **Instance count** : animation pool size.

 .. _animationGPUAnimatorContainer: